Resources

 Requires V 1.24.2 +

 A typical scenario is when you need to set your records into a specific order.
-Like re-ordering Slide
+Like re-ordering Slides inside a Carousel or MenuItems inside a Menu.

-class attribute is your friend for this.
-You can set four actions higher
+The ordering class attribute is your friend for this.
+You can set four actions higher, lower, to_top or to_bottom, and the display_inline and visible_on options.

 The actions themselves are simple lambda functions but coupled with your logic or an ordering gem, they can be quite powerful.